canonical/ubuntu-pro-client/dev-docs/howtoguides/troubleshoot_apt_news_security_confinement.md

 ## Cheat sheet

-Here are a few handful Apparmor and Systemd tips.
+Here are a few handful AppArmor and Systemd tips.

 | What                                    | How                                    |
 |-----------------------------------------|----------------------------------------|